w4t3rcs/spring-boot-python-executor/README.md

 ## 💻 Usage Examples

-If you want to check out how the library works, you can check [demo-app](https://github.com/w4t3rcs/spring-boot-python-executor/tree/master/demo-app) module or examples below
+If you want to check out how the library works, you can check [demo-app](https://github.com/w4t3rcs/spring-boot-python-executor-demo-app) or examples below

 ### Basic Examples